davidtchiu/davidtchiu.github.io/teaching/cs161/hwk4.fraction/index.md

 #### Credits

-Adapted for use from a previous assignment by Brad Richards.
-Shape classes provided by BlueJ.
+Adapted for use from a previous assignment by Adam Smith.